 So, why are the knees so vulnerable?
 It’s often a combination of things, including the angle of the leg and knee, plus the force going through it when the foot plants on the floor, the surface you land on, poor knee strength/control, and bad luck, amongst other things.

 Of course, there are certain measures we can take to help prevent damage to our knees when riding.
 It’s well worth keeping these in mind when you’re preparing for your next adventure as, let’s face it, it’d be no fun to get a few days into a two-week tour only to start getting pains.

-These are a worthwhile consideration and can help prevent a lot of lower-force injuries.
-Prophylactic bracing appears to have a beneficial effect in prevention of ACL, MCL and menisci injuries, however to date there is no sound conclusion.
+These are worthwhile considerations and can help prevent a lot of lower-force injuries.
+Prophylactic bracing appears to have a beneficial effect in the prevention of ACL, MCL and menisci injuries, however, to date there is no sound conclusion.